In this article, you will get to know about...

-The village of Cascais is separated from Lisbon by 1 motorway and a seafront coastal road with a journey of approximately 20 minutes from Lisbon by car, 45 minutes by train.
-It is 20 minutes from Sintra and two and a half hours by plane from the main European capitals, namely London, Paris, Madrid or Rome, eight hours and thirty minutes from New York and five hours and thirty minutes from Moscow.
-Cascais borders Sintra to the north, the Atlantic Ocean to the south and to the west and Oeiras to the east.
+The village of Cascais is separated from Lisbon by 1 highway and a coastal road facing the sea with a journey of approximately 20 minutes from Lisbon by car, 45 minutes by train.
+It is 20 minutes from Sintra and two and a half hours away by plane from the main European capitals, namely London, Paris, Madrid or Rome, eight hours and thirty minutes from New York and five hours and thirty minutes from Moscow.
+Cascais borders Sintra to the north, the Atlantic Ocean to the south and west and Oeiras to the east.
 Cascais is located approximately half an hour from Lisbon and Lisbon Humberto Delgado International Airport.

 Attractions to visit in Cascais (top 10)

-1. Cascais Bay ![(38.696908, -9.420042)]: Cascais Bay has been a haven for ships since the time of the Phoenicians, it is one of the most beautiful spots in the village of Cascais, with various elements along the bay, namely the marina, the beach, palaces and squares.
-Bathed by the Atlantic Ocean, the bay is surrounded by restaurants, shops, hotels, terraces.
-The most outstanding buildings in the surroundings of the Cascais bay are the Cascais Town Hall, the Seixas Palace (currently Cascais Captaincy), the Cascais Fish Market and the Hotel Bay, the Fisherman’s Beach.
-Throughout the year you can watch the traditional fishing boats moored along the bay.
-Cascais Bay was once the first port to dock before entering Lisbon.
+1. Cascais Bay ![(38.696908, -9.420042)]: Cascais Bay has been a shelter for ships since the time of the Phoenicians, it is one of the most beautiful places in the village of Cascais, with several elements throughout from the bay, namely the marina, the beach, palaces and squares.
+Bathed by the Atlantic Ocean, the bay is surrounded by restaurants, shops, hotels and terraces.
+The buildings that stand out in the surroundings of the Cascais bay are the Cascais City Council, the Palácio de Seixas (now the Cascais Capitania), the Lotta de Cascais and the Hotel Baía, Praia dos Pescadores.
+Throughout the year it is possible to observe the traditional fishing boats moored along the bay.
+Cascais Bay was once the first port where it landed before entering Lisbon.

-2. Cascais Marina ![(38.692156, -9.419183)]: Located in the bay of Cascais, the marina is a shelter port with a capacity of 650 vessels, being the third largest marina in Portugal.
-Cascais marina was inaugurated in 1995.
-Its main nautical services are a 70-ton gantry, a 3-ton crane, a ramp, bottom washes, trailers, dry parking.
-Cascais marina has hosted international events of major importance at the 2007 ISAF World Sailing Championship or the America’s Cup World Series Cascais 2011.
+2. Cascais Marina ![(38.692156, -9.419183)]: located in the bay of Cascais, the marina is a harbor with a capacity for 650 boats, being the third largest marina in Portugal.
+The marina in Cascais was inaugurated in 1995, its main nautical services are a 70-tonne gantry, a 3-tonne crane, a ramp, bottom washes, trailers, dry parking.
+Cascais marina has hosted international events of the importance of the ISAF Sailing World Championship 2007 or the America’s Cup World Series Cascais 2011.

-3. Marechal Carmona Park ![(38.692996, -9.422857)]: Marechal Carmona Park was inaugurated during the 1940s, but has been frequented as a place of entertainment since the 16th century.
+3. Marechal Carmona Park ![(38.692996, -9.422857)]: Marechal Carmona Park was inaugurated during the 1940s, however it was already frequented as a place of entertainment since the 16th century.
 The park was part of the structure of the Condes Castro Guimarães Palace.
-It was opened to the public in 1944 and received the official name of Gandarinha Park.
-Marechal Carmona Park features vast green spaces, large trees, birds, Ribeira dos Mochos, lakes, picnic park, traditional playground, a children’s and youth library, a restaurant, a playground and the Cascais Biological Market. that takes place every Saturday.
+It was opened to the public in 1944 and was officially named Parque do Gandarinha.
+The Marechal Carmona Park has vast green spaces, large trees, birds, the Ribeira dos Mochos, lakes, picnic park, traditional playground, a children’s and youth library, a restaurant, a playground and the Cascais Biological Market which takes place every Saturday.

-4. Casa da Guia ![(38.695611, -9.442950)]: Casa da Guia is an open-air commercial location surrounded by green spaces with seafront terraces, located midway between Boca do Inferno and the Guincho is very popular for spending time, going to restaurants, enjoying the leisure area or hiking sport.
-Here you can see the greenhouses, the Atlantic Ocean, the Santa Marta Lighthouse, with a panoramic view that extends to Lisbon.
-Casa da Guia has several restaurant spaces, shops and a Roman amphitheater.
+4. Casa da Guia ![(38.695611, -9.442950)]: Casa da Guia is an outdoor commercial place surrounded by green spaces, with terraces facing the sea, located halfway between Boca do Inferno and Guincho, it is very popular for spending time, going to restaurants, enjoying the leisure area or hiking sport.
+In this place it is possible to observe the greenhouses, the Atlantic Ocean, the Santa Marta Lighthouse, with a panoramic view that extends to Lisbon.
+Casa da Guia offers several spaces for restaurants, shops and a Roman amphitheater.

-5. Guincho ![(38.732042, -9.472418)]: Guincho is a beach and natural park located north of the village of Cascais, the name Guincho means species of gull (larus ridibundus) common on the coast.
-Portuguese, white and gray, with brown head in summer.
-The name of this region probably originates from the abundance of this species of seagulls.
-Guincho beach is the ideal setting for surfing, kitesurfing and windsurfing due to the strong winds that exist throughout the year.
-Guincho is located between the Serra de Sintra and the village of Cascais, it is the place where important sporting events are held, namely the National Surfing and Bodyboard Championships and the World Surfing Championships.
-The area is also known for the high quality restaurants it offers, especially the Port of Santa Maria, the Prazeres da Carne or the Furnas do Guincho.
+5. Guincho ![(38.732042, -9.472418)]: Guincho is a beach and a natural park located north of the village of Cascais, the name Guincho means species of seagull (larus ridibundus) common on the Portuguese coast, white and greyish, with a brown head in summer.
+The name of this region most likely comes from the abundance of this species of seagulls.
+Guincho beach is the ideal setting for the practice of Surfing, Kitesurfing and Windsurfing due to the strong winds that exist there throughout the year.
+Guincho is located between the Serra de Sintra and the village of Cascais, it is the place where important sporting events take place, namely the National Surf and Bodyboard Championship and the World Surf Championship.
+The area is also known for its high quality restaurants, especially Porto de Santa Maria, Os Prazeres da Carne or Furnas do Guincho.

-6. Estoril Casino and Gardens ![(38.708095, -9.397044)]: Estoril Casino is the glamorous casino of Avenida Marginal, located halfway from Lisbon and Cascais is one of the oldest casinos in the country.
-Estoril Casino stands out from the rest for being a major driver of culture, art and entertainment in Portugal.
-Highlights include the Black and Silver Room with a capacity of approximately one thousand people, a large auditorium for 350 spectators, one of the most prestigious art galleries in the country, a panoramic foyer, roulette games room, blackjack, caribbean stud pocker, French bank, over 700 slot machines and the outdoor gardens.
+6. Casino do Estoril and Jardins ![(38.708095, -9.397044)]: Casino do Estoril is the glamorous casino on Avenida Marginal, located halfway between Lisbon and Cascais is one of the oldest casinos in the country.
+Casino do Estoril stands out from the rest for being a great booster of culture, art and entertainment in Portugal.
+Highlights include the Black and Silver Room with capacity for approximately one thousand people, a large auditorium for 350 spectators, one of the most prestigious art galleries in the country, a panoramic foyer, the games room with roulette, blackjack, caribbean stud poker, french bank, 700+ slot machines and the outdoor gardens.

-7. Boca do Inferno ![(38° 41′ 16.79 “, -9° 25′ 31.19”)]: Boca do Inferno is a coastal area of natural escarpment located near Cascais, stands out due to the existence of sea caves.
-Boca do Inferno is a zone of rocks by the Atlantic Ocean that was originated by the erosion of the ocean in the rocks.
-It is called Boca do Inferno due to sea strength and wind intensity on winter days.
-In addition to the natural beauty, you can try the gastronomy of Cascais in the local restaurant, or in one of the picnic kiosks.
-Where once there was a small chapel used by fishermen to pray before going to sea, there is now a small marine life souvenir shop, especially shells and shells.
+7. Boca do Inferno ![(38° 41′ 16.79″, -9° 25′ 31.19″)]: Boca do Inferno is a coastal area of natural escarpment located near Cascais, highlights due to the existence of sea caves.
+Boca do Inferno is an area of rocks along the Atlantic Ocean that was created by the erosion of the ocean on the rocks.
+It is called Boca do Inferno due to the force of the sea and the intensity of the wind on winter days.
+In addition to the natural beauty, it is possible to try the gastronomy of Cascais at the local restaurant, or at one of the snack kiosks.
+In the place where previously there was a small chapel used by fishermen to pray before going to sea, there is now a small souvenir shop related to marine life, especially shells and whelks.

-8. Butterfly ![(38.696277, -9.345895)]: Located in the Quinta de Rana Urban Park is a unique place where you can learn about the life and evolution of butterflies and what are the various species that exist in Cascais
+8. Butterfly Garden ![(38.696277, -9.345895)]: located in the Urban Park of Quinta de Rana, it is a unique place where you can learn about the life and evolution of butterflies and what are the various species that exist in Cascais

-Paula Rego Stories House ![(38.694689, -9.423544)]: Paula Rego Stories House is a building of contemporary architecture designed by architect Eduardo Souto Moura with the aim of promoting and promoting the work of artist Paula Rego, opened in September 2009.
-The exhibited collection consists of over 620 works.
+Casa das Histórias Paula Rego ![(38.694689, -9.423544)]: Casa das Histórias Paula Rego is a contemporary architectural building designed by architect Eduardo Souto Moura with the aim of publicizing and promoting the work of artist Paula Rego, inaugurated in September 2009.
+The exhibited collection comprises more than 620 works.
 The museum has a shop, an auditorium, an educational service and a cafeteria.

-King Dom Carlos Sea Museum ![(38.695250, -9.423163)]: The King Dom Carlos Sea Museum aims to disseminate maritime biodiversity and the environmental problems of the oceans, was inaugurated on June 7th. of 1992 in the building of the former Sporting Club of Cascais.
+Rei Dom Carlos Museum of the Sea ![(38.695250, -9.423163)]: the Rei Dom Carlos Museum of the Sea has as its objective the dissemination of maritime biodiversity and the environmental problems of the oceans, it was inaugurated on the 7th of June 1992 in the building of the former Sporting Club de Cascais.
 The museum is divided into seven collections:

-- Open Ocean (Lives in Motion, Cascais Sea People)
+- Open Ocean (Lives in Motion, People of the Sea of Cascais)

 - Navy and Navigation,